 Sugar: Dairy milk nearly doubles the amount of sugar in unsweetened oat milk, with 12 grams per cup, while unsweetened oat milk contains 7.

 Protein: Dairy milk is definitely higher in protein than oat milk.
 Oat milk contains roughly 3 grams of protein, whereas dairy milk contains nearly 8 grams per cup.

 Keep in mind, not all brands and varieties are created equal.
 If you choose an unsweetened, fat-free, reduced-fat, or fortified variety of oat milk or dairy milk, the nutrients will change!

 But, Who Won the Taste Test?

 With a similar neutral taste and a thick, creamy texture, it’s looking like a tie between oat milk and dairy milk!
-Oat milk and dairy milk both pass the froth test (creamy, foamy lattes — we’re looking at you), they both complement (and enhance) many flavors and recipes, and they both contain minimal ingredients.
+Oat milk and dairy milk both pass the froth test (creamy, foamy lattes — we’re looking at you), they both complement (and enhance) many flavors and recipes (both sweet and savory), and they both contain minimal ingredients.

 In terms of taste, oat milk is the most similar plant-based beverage alternative to the real deal dairy.

 That said, not all brands and varieties are created equal.
 If you choose an unsweetened, fat-free, reduced-fat, or fortified variety of oat milk or dairy milk, the nutrients will change!